Learn how to read and update webhooks using the monday.com platform API, verify webhook URLs, and retry policies

-The monday.com webhook integration allows you to subscribe to events on your boards and get notified by an HTTP post request to a specified URL with the event information as a payload.
+Our webhook integration provides real-time updates from monday.com boards, making it a valuable alternative to constantly polling the API for updates.
+You can use it to subscribe to events on your boards and get notified by an HTTP or HTTPS post request to a specified URL with the event information as a payload.

 {